Octopus Energy: History

 In October 2022, Octopus reached an agreement with the UK Government to acquire Bulb Energy's 1.5 million customers, at a time of high volatility in energy costs.
 The government provided funding to allow Octopus to procure energy for ex-Bulb customers for that winter.
 In July 2024, Octopus was expected to repay the government £2.8 billion, comprising £1.6bn drawn from that funding and £1.2bn profit from falling energy costs.

 In February 2023, Marks & Spencer announced it was pulling out of the energy supply business and ending its five-year partnership with Octopus; the 60,000 M&S Energy customers would transfer to Octopus Energy in April.

 In September 2023, Octopus announced it would be acquiring Shell's household energy business in the UK (trading as Shell Energy) and in Germany, in a deal expected to complete in late 2023 which would increase the company's domestic and business customer base to 6.5 million.
 In April 2024, Ofgem reported that Octopus had become the UK's largest electricity supplier by domestic customer numbers, with a 22% share, and that Octopus had a similar share of domestic gas customers, ranking second behind British Gas.
 By the end of that year, Octopus, having gained almost 1 million new gas and electricity accounts, had become Britain's largest household energy supplier, with 12.9 million domestic customer accounts in 7.3 million households (a 23.7% market share) – overtaking British Gas for the first time since its privatisation.

 Octopus Energy acquired a 50% stake in Lintas Green Energy in March 2024.
 In September 2024, Octopus Energy acquired 100% of solar and battery storage developer Exagen Group.
 Octopus had already taken a 24% stake in the company in August 2022.

+In September 2025, Octopus Energy partnered with LG to enable the hardware manufacturer's heat pumps and air conditioning units to integrate with the Kraken software platform; and also with Ming Yang Smart Energy to co-operate on wind projects in the UK.